turbot/guardrails-docs/docs/getting-started/getting-started-gcp/observe-gcp-activity/index.md

 ## Next Steps

-Next we’ll explore [how to enable a  policy pack](/guardrails/docs/getting-started/getting-started-gcp/attach-policy-pack) that requires buckets to enable versioning.
+Next we’ll explore [how to enable a  policy pack](/guardrails/docs/getting-started/getting-started-gcp/enable-policy-pack) that requires buckets to enable uniform access.

 ## Progress tracker